bullseye-arrowFirmware Creation

 Download the Project

-Download Ulf's pcileech-fpga project, extract it and copy the folder you need for your DMA device to another location.
+Download Ulf's pcileech-fpgaarrow-up-right project, extract it and copy the folder you need for your DMA device to another location.

 *I have a Captain DMA v4 35T, I will therefor use the PCIeSquirrel folder